amarantha-k/cbas/_drafts/5_ddl.md

                      | ArrayValue
                      | Literal

-A (CBAS) bucket is a proxy for a bucket on a cluster of Data Service Nodes.
+An (Analytics) bucket is a proxy for a bucket on a cluster of Data Service Nodes.
 It represents this bucket in all other DDL operations.
-The `CREATE BUCKET` statement creates such a (CBAS) bucket.
+The `CREATE BUCKET` statement creates such an (Analytics) bucket.
 Parameters for the bucket can be provided though a parameter record.
-Currently 2 parameters are supported:
+The following two parameters are supported:

-* `name` a string for the name of the bucket used on the Data Service Nodes and
+- `name` a string for the name of the bucket used on the Data Service Nodes
-* `nodes` an array or IP addresses or node names for the Data Service Nodes.
+- `nodes` an array or IP addresses or node names for the Data Service Nodes

 Both parameters are optional - the default `name` is the name of the bucket and the default value for `nodes` is `[ "localhost" ]`.